gautammishrakashyap/wolverine/README.md

 Write a program to remove duplicates from a string.

-Write a program to check if two strings are anagrams of each other..
+Write a program to check if two strings are anagrams of each other...

 📌 Day 21 - 25: Object-Oriented Programming (OOP)
 Create a class Rectangle with attributes length and breadth, and a method to calculate area.